w3c/w3c-website-templates-bundle/docs/styles/svg-icons.md

 ## SVG Accessibility

 It is highly recommended to read the advice from Scott O'Hara on [Contextually marking up accessible images and SVGs](https://www.scottohara.me/blog/2019/05/22/contextual-images-svgs-and-a11y.html).
-The following summarises that advice.
+The following summarizes that advice.

 In all the preceding examples, the SVG has acted as a **decorative item**, and uses the following markup pattern, which hides the SVG from screen readers and prevents the <kbd>Tab</kbd> key from navigation inside the SVG in Internet Explorer: